pellcorp/Simple-AF-Wiki/docs/welcome.md

 The Simple AF development team has tried to be thorough in making this guide but it is a constantly evolving process and mistakes will be made.
 Please do not hesitate to contact support through the Simple AF [Discord channel](https://discord.gg/tGGVn5qjgv) for help.

+## Understand the Risk

+*By installing Simple AF, you understand that this firmware is not a mature product and is always under development AND THAT YOU ARE 100% RESPONSIBLE FOR ANY DAMAGES THAT MAY OCCUR TO YOUR PRINTER!*

 ## How to use this guide

 Installing Simple AF does not come without risk so before using this guide there are some things to be aware of.